mehta-avi/mehta-avi/README.md

 &nbsp;  Software Engineer at Blankly Finance (Backed by Contrary and RDV) - Working on the package side.
 [Ann Arbor, MI.
 Oct 2021 - May 2022]

 &nbsp;  Software Engineer Intern at Brands on Road - Complete front-end development using React and Mongo.
 [Bangkok, Thailand.
-Summer 2020]
+July 2020 - August 2020]

 &nbsp;  UI/UX Design Intern at 3i-Infotech - Developing wireframes and mockups.
 [Bangkok, Thailand.
-Summer 2020]
+June 2017 - July 2017]

 📍 Currently: